Helga-Helga/consistency-constraints-recognition/lab1_image_denoising/README.md

 ## Getting result

-After for example `2000` iterations we memorize for example the result of each `30`th iteration.
+After some number of iterations we memorize the result of each `n`th iteration.
 Then the most common color is defined for each pixel.
 It would be a result.